jesse-weaver/new-relic-agent-react/README.md

 # New Relic - React integration plugin

-The package is based on [new-relic-react](https://github.com/reggi/new-relic-react) package by [reggi](https://github.com/reggi/).
+The package is based on [new-relic-react](https://github.com/reggi/new-relic-react) package by [reggi](https://github.com/reggi/) and later forked by [wanderio](https://github.com/wanderio/new-relic-react).
-This one includes a recent version of New Relic Browser plugin to inject [JavaScript snippet](https://docs.newrelic.com/docs/browser/new-relic-browser/page-load-timing/instrumentation-page-load-timing) to instrument your app's webpages.
+This variation includes a recent version of New Relic Browser plugin to inject [JavaScript snippet](https://docs.newrelic.com/docs/browser/new-relic-browser/page-load-timing/instrumentation-page-load-timing) to instrument your app's webpages.
+The javascript provided in this library include all Pro and SPA features of [new relic's browser agent](https://docs.newrelic.com/docs/browser/new-relic-browser/getting-started/introduction-new-relic-browser).

 It includes also [rollup.js](http://rollupjs.org/) to bundle source code as React component.